 Step 2: Consider the purpose of the suppressor cover.
 Different covers have different specs for different purposes.
 Make sure to choose one that is suited to your intended use, as they will have different temperature ratings and round capacities.

 Step 3: Check the heat rating system.
-Understand that suppressor covers are ultimately a consumable product and will degrade over time.
-Make sure to check the heat rating of the cover, as a higher rating will be able to better manage heat.
+Understand that suppressor covers are ultimately consumable and will degrade over time.
+Make sure to check the heat rating of the cover, as a higher rating will enable you to manage heat better.

 Step 4: Consider the weight of the suppressor cover.
 Understand that a higher heat rating usually means more weight and bulk.
 If you plan to use your rifle for hunting, you may need to prioritize a lightweight and more durable outer jacket at the expense of a higher heat rating.